arrayfire/arrayfire/docs/pages/interop_cuda.md

     // ... resume ArrayFire operations
     af_print(x);

-    // Because the device pointers, d_x and d_y, were returned to ArrayFire's
+    // Because the device pointer `d_x` was returned to ArrayFire's
     // control by the unlock function, there is no need to free them using
     // cudaFree()